 Think of your retirement projection as the GPS to your Golden Years.
 Once you identify your destination you can study which route to get you there.
 Who has ever been on their way to an address and had their GPS point out traffic ahead?
 Perhaps it even showed you an alternate route to avoid it and shave some time off of your trip.
-Having your income projected with a Federally Focused Financial Advisor is similar, working with you to determine where you want to be and when you want to arrive, a good advisor then helps show you the best route to get there on time.
+Having your income projected with a Federally Focused Retirement Planner is similar, working with you to determine where you want to be and when you want to arrive, a good advisor then helps show you the best route to get there on time.

 But if you don’t have a destination or planned route, there is no way to gauge whether you are on the right path or need to make course corrections.
 Everything covered in the next two “P’s” stems from the diagnosis established in an accurate Pre-tirement projection.

 Each phase of life has its own unique set of risks that are introduced.
 College, career, marriage, parenting.
 Retirement is no different.
 We now worry about outliving the money we accumulated (longevity risk) or the expenses of nursing home care (LTC risk) or maintaining our monthly income through market downturns (Sequence of Returns Risk).
 In Pre-tirement, we need to review and address these new risks in a new light.

 The first step to protecting your retirement is assessing your risk tolerance and the amount of risk currently in your investment portfolio.
 Are your tolerance and portfolio risk aligned?
 Are they appropriate for this phase of your life?
 Are you comfortable with the odds that you will make more money than you lose in the market or is the thought of another 2008 going to keep you up at night?